 EGLIN AIR FORCE BASE, Fla. --

-Florida black bears are growing in population and base wildlife managers need Eglin Air Force Base personnel’s help to keep them, as well as the mission, safe.
+Florida black bears are growing in population and base wildlife managers need help to keep them, as well as the mission, safe

 Bears are entering the airfield environment in their constant search for an easy meal.
-And the easiest, most rewarding, high calorie meal around, human garbage.
+The easiest, most rewarding, high calorie meal around, human garbage.

 Although unpleasant to humans, the smell of garbage in a dumpster is very attractive to black bears.
 As bears investigate the smells, the unsecured dumpsters are a reward for the animal because of the high calorie food items.
 Bears begin to positively associate dumpsters with food rewards and alter their behavior to try to exploit the resource.